top of page

 Saltire on engraving of a wonderfully shaped wax seal stamp.

-This ivory stamp features the alliance coat of arms of Gasparine Marie Charlotte de Loyac, who married Jacques Raymond de La Béraudière in 1834.
+This ivory seal stamp features the alliance coat of arms of Gasparine Marie Charlotte de Loyac, who married Jacques Raymond de La Béraudière in 1834.
 The de Loyac family were the lords of La Bachelerie.
 A notorious member of the family of her husband, the de La Béraudière family, is Louise.
 She was born in 1530 and was Lady in Waiting of Queen Catherine de' Medici.
 She was also known as "La belle Rouhet".
 Louise de la Béraudière was the mistress of several members of the royal family as well as prominent writers of the 16th century.
 Who would have thought?
 Louise de la Béraudière's origins are a subject of debate.
 She is the daughter of Louis de la Béraudière, Seigneur de Sourches et de Rouhet, and Marquis de l’Isle Jourdain.
 However, some sources suggest that her mother was Louise de Guiche - the aunt of Henriette de la Guiche, wife of Louis de Valois, Duke of Angoulême - rather than her father’s legitimate wife, Madeleine du Fou.
 She had an affair with King Antoine of Navarre and is said to have given birth to Charles III de Bourbon (1554–1610) as a result of their relationship.

 de Loyac family coat of arms.